ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 The original ["blue book"](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) (by Evans) as well as the ["red book"](https://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577) (by Vernon) talk about domain and application layers.
 Although Context Mapper is focused on strategic DDD and domain models (domain layer) inside Bounded Contexts, we support modeling services, commands, and events in an application layer.
 With the application layer concept in CML users have the possibility to declare which services and/or commands can be called/triggered from outside a Bounded Context and which events are published to the outside.

-In addition to that, the application layer offers a syntax to model processes or event/command flows.
-This can for example be helpful to bring events and comands (maybe outcome of an [Event Storming](/docs/event-storming/)) into a timeline and explicitely state which event are emitted by which commands (or service operations) and which commands are triggered by events.
+In addition to that, the application layer offers a basic syntax to model processes or event/command flows.
+This can, for example, be helpful to bring events and commands (maybe outcome of an [Event Storming](/docs/event-storming/)) into a timeline and explicitly state which event are emitted by which commands (or service operations) and which commands are triggered by events.

 ## Application Services and Commands
 DDD practitioners and experts typically distinguish between domain services and application services.
-According to that CML offers the possibility to use the _service_ construct inside Aggregates (domain service) and inside the _application_ layer (application service).
+Therefore, CML offers the possibility to use the _service_ construct both inside Aggregates (domain service) and inside the _application_ layer (application service).
 Note that the grammar/syntax for application services is exactly the same as for the [services inside the Aggregates](/docs/tactic-ddd/#services).

-The following example illustrates how you model an application layer in your Bounded Context and add application services:
+The following example illustrates how to model an application layer in a Bounded Context and add application services:

 <div class="highlight"><pre><span></span><span class="k">BoundedContext</span> ClaimsManagement {
   <span class="k">Application</span> {